 - Usability testing: This is another form of manual testing where actual users are asked to provide feedback on their experience while navigating the site.
 This can be done in person or remotely with the help of user experience tools such as User testing or Hotjar.

-- Automated testing: Automated tests involve scripts that can be written in order to quickly test all aspects of a website at once and identify any potential issues or problems before they become larger issues down the road.
+- Automated testing: Automated tests involve scripts that can be written to quickly test all aspects of a website at once and identify any potential issues or problems before they become larger issues down the road.

 By taking the time to test everything before publishing, you’ll be able to ensure a smooth user experience and avoid any potential disasters down the road.

 As you can see, there are plenty of secrets to success when it comes to web design.
 From starting with a plan to taking user experience into account, to getting feedback from others, and making sure to stay up to date with industry trends, there’s a lot to consider.